ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ...
 ~~~~~~~~~~

-If a leaf node has successfully completed its connection, all other attempts SHOULD be made ineligible for use by the application for the original request.
-New connection attempts that involve transmitting data on the network SHOULD NOT be started after another leaf node has completed successfully, as the connection as a whole has been established.
-An implementation MAY choose to let certain handshakes and negotiations complete in order to gather metrics to influence future connections.
-Similarly, an implementation MAY choose to hold onto fully established leaf nodes that were not the first to establish for use in future connections, but this approach is not recommended since those attempts were slower to connect and may exhibit less desirable properties.
+If a leaf node has successfully completed its connection, all other attempts should be made ineligible for use by the application for the original request.
+New connection attempts that involve transmitting data on the network should not be started after another leaf node has completed successfully, as the connection as a whole has been established.
+An implementation may choose to let certain handshakes and negotiations complete in order to gather metrics to influence future connections.
+Similarly, an implementation may choose to hold onto fully established leaf nodes that were not the first to establish for use in future connections, but this approach is not recommended since those attempts were slower to connect and may exhibit less desirable properties.

 ### Determining Successful Establishment

 Implementations may select the criteria by which a leaf node is considered to be successfully connected differently on a per-protocol basis.
 If the only protocol being used is a transport protocol with a clear handshake, like TCP, then the obvious choice is to declare that node "connected" when the last packet of the three-way handshake has been received.
 If the only protocol being used is an "unconnected" protocol, like UDP, the implementation may consider the node fully "connected" the moment it determines a route is present, before sending any packets on the network {{unconnected-racing}}.

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
-If the protocol stack involves both TLS and TCP, an implementation MAY determine that a leaf node is connected after the TCP handshake is complete, or it MAY wait for the TLS handshake to complete as well.
+If the protocol stack involves both TLS and TCP, an implementation may determine that a leaf node is connected after the TCP handshake is complete, or it may wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.

 ## Establishing multiplexed connections {#establish-mux}